ferarnoled/calendar-node/README.md

 Calendar backend project for written in nodejs.
 Model works for an ios app.

 ## Scope
 The project provides CRUD operation for and event (calendar) based on specs.
-The repository is a PostgreSQL.
+The repository is PostgreSQL.
 There are Unit tests for all endpoints.
+All the response are in the format:
+{success: {boolean}, error: {Object}, data: {Object}}
+with data having the required information.
+Comments are in the calendarModel and calendarRepo files.

 ### TODOs
 * There are no validations related to schema structure required for the APIs.
 If a field required to save an event